HenriqueGouvea/MongoNetApiAngularDocker/README.md

 # .NET API with MongoDB, Docker and Angular UI

 This repository containes and API reading and creating documents in MongoDB.
-It has an UI developed in Angular.
+It has an UI developed in Angular with two pages consuming these endpoints.
 The API and MongoDB are containerized with Docker and they are orchestrated via Docker Compose.

 ## Documents